botgram/botgram/docs/message.md

  - `msg.forward` (only present on forwarded messages) returns information about the original message:
-     - `msg.forward.from` returns information about the user who sent the message, in the same format as `msg.from`.
-Not present if forwarded from a channel (FIXME: verify).
-     - `msg.forward.date` returns a `Date` object when the message was posted.
+     - `msg.forward.date` returns a `Date` object when the original message was posted.
+     - `msg.forward.id` returns the ID of the original message.
+Only present if forwarded from a channel.
      - `msg.forward.chat` returns information about the chat the message was forwarded from, in the same format as `msg.chat`.
 Only present if forwarded from a channel.
+     - `msg.forward.from` returns information about the user who sent the message, in the same format as `msg.from`.
+Not present if forwarded from a channel.

  - `msg.reply` (only present if this message is a reply to another message) returns information about the message being replied to, in the same format as `msg`.